xiej2520/orcanet-market-rust/README.md

 The market server and the `dht_client` binary share the same parameters, which are used to configure the Kademlia node running on the application.

-* `bootstrap-peers` (Optional)
+* `bootstrap-peers`
   * Space separated list of Multiaddr peer nodes to connect to in order to bootstrap the node onto a Kademlia network.
-  * If this is not provided, the application will start a new Kademlia network
+  * *If this is not provided, the application will start a new Kademlia network*
 * `private-key`
   * Private key in order for the node to be set up as a Kademlia server node.
   * The application will print out the peer id derived from this key.
-  * This must be provided in order for the node to act as a server node, otherwise it will only act as a client node (it can only query the network, and not provide data).
+  * This must be provided in order for the node to **act as a server node**, otherwise it will only act as a client node (it can only query the network, and not provide data).
 * `listen-address`
   * Multiaddr that the application will listen on to act as a Kademlia server node.
   * By default, *if `private-key` is provided*, the node will listen on